ricea/yizhen-step-repo/week2/tree-vs-hashtable.md

 - tree: O(log N)
 - hashtable: O(1)
 - hashtable has O(n) worst case (after research: this will cause unpredictable behaviour)(may lead to poor user experience), compare to stable behaviour of tree.
+- space efficiency: tree does'n need extra spaces, while hashtable require extra space that corresponding to the database scale.
+This may cause a great amout of space waste for larger database

 ### accessibility: